Port Sanilac Light: History

 The Port Sanilac Light tower is capped with a cast iron lantern room, which still houses a fourth order Fresnel lens manufactured by Barbier and Fenestre of Paris.
 The lens and its brass reflector on one segment (the reflector blocked the lens on the landward side) send the light out in a 300 degree arc across the lake.
 Its focal plane is 69 ft shines a beam of light visible for up to 16 nmi in all directions, thus closing most of the 30 mi-gap mentioned above.
 The light sits atop high ground at the head of a small bay.
 This is one of only 70 such Fresnel lenses that are still operational in the United States, sixteen of which are use on the Great Lakes of which eight are in Michigan.

 Port Sanilac Light Station — Lake St. is a registered site on the National Register of Historic Places, being added on August 19, 1984 as listed site #84001842.
 Name of Listing: PORT SANILAC LIGHT STATION (U.S. COAST GUARD/GREAT LAKES TR).

 The Port Sanilac Light complex currently consists of five historic structures.
 In addition to the light tower and ornate brick Lighthouse keeper's residence, the brick oil house, wooden outhouse, and well also survive.
 The well is covered by a safety platform of wooden planks.

 Because of its unique and picturesque form and location, it is often the subject of photographs, and even of needlepoint illustrations.
 Drawings have also been produced, as have postcards.

 The original fourth order Fresnel lens is still operative, being one of only 70 such lenses that remain operational in the United States; sixteen of them are use on the Great Lakes, of which eight are in Michigan.

 The lighthouse, including the keeper's house, is for sale.

 Getting there

 The lighthouse is private property; access around it is prohibited.
-Viewing from the parking lot is very good.
-You can also walk down toward the beach and breakwater to get a good view of the lighthouse and harbor.
+You can walk down toward the beach and breakwater to get a view of the lighthouse and harbor.

 From M-25 in Port Sanilac, Michigan, turn east onto Cherry Street, taking it to the Lake Huron shore.
 Public parking is at the terminus of Cherry Street, directly south of the light.
 The breakwater "is a nice place from which the lighthouse can be photographed."